-Family finance & property
+Family Finance & Property

 Andrew also has experience of forum disputes upon petition for divorce and applications for recognition of a foreign divorce.
 He has appeared in applications for financial remedies after a foreign divorce (under Part III of the Matrimonial & Family Proceedings Act 1984).

-Prior to joining Hind Court in November 2015, Andrew was the Judicial Assistant to Lady Justice Black (as she then was).
+In April 2015, Andrew was the Judicial Assistant to Lady Justice Black (as she then was).
 During his time in the Court of Appeal Andrew worked on a number of cases involving questions of international family law and developed a detailed knowledge of the various legal frameworks.

 SA v FA EWHC 1731: Appeared on behalf of a mother applying to set aside a consent order in child abduction proceedings on the grounds of duress.